yurayarosh/generator-front-starter-kit/generators/app/templates/README.md

 ## Multilanguage version

 If you need a multilanguage version of project, you can create folder `languages` in `src` directory, then create subdirectories with data files.
+In `gulp/config.js` file you should specify default language by changing `defaultLanguage` value.
 Each subdirectory requires `global.json` file, with some general data.
 Optionaly, you can add other `json` files, with data to specific page.
 The names of the files has to be equivalent to project pages names.
+Also, there is support for subfolders - something like `catalog/some-item-page`.
 Data from `json` files can be used in page template as variables.
 In build folder would be generated files with different language versions.
-Amount of pages would be equivalent to amount of `languages` folder subdirectories, filenames would have suffix, equivalent to subdirection name.
+Default language files would be generated in root directory, other - to subfolders.

 ### Structure example